Budibase/website/content/blog/inside-it/what-is-citizen-development.md

 At a more practical level, citizen development can mean a bunch of different things.
 The key distinction is the kinds of tools that your team use.

 There are a few broad categories of options here.
 Each brings its own pros and cons.

+We've also written an in-depth guide to[ citizen developer tools](/blog/inside-it/citizen-developer-tools/).

 So, let’s check out what your options are.